Course Listing: English

 Testimonial from Principal

 Daniele is a role model for well-being and inspires staff and students to engage in healthy physical activity.
-Daniele demonstrates excellent leadership skills by coaching and leading ‘open space learning’.
+Daniele demonstrates excellent leadership skills by mentoring, coaching and leading staff and students.

 Steven Silva is currently appointed as Vice Principal with the Toronto Catholic District School Board.
 He is former Department Head of Languages & Cultural Studies where he taught courses from Grades 9 to 12, including Core French, International Languages-Portuguese/Spanish/Italian, Interdisciplinary Studies, and Dance.
 A lifelong learner, Steven holds an M.A. in Applied Linguistics, an Honours B.A. in French Studies/Geography and a B. Ed. from York University as well as a Certificate of Proficiency in both Italian and Portuguese language.
 Steven’s professional qualifications include an Honour Specialist in French, a Specialist in both Dramatic Arts and Dance as well as Principal’s Qualifications.
 As a leader in FSL and International Languages, Steven has served as Lead Writer for the Ontario Ministry of Education Curriculum Review as well as Senior Author of FSL learning resources for RK Publishing.
 He has also contributed to Professional Learning Communities by facilitating workshops for the OMLTA and school boards across Ontario.
 Aside from teaching, Steven actively participates in the arts and travels to experience new cultures.